man brushes a woman's real hand and a rubber hand hidden from her view

 Cognitive behavioral therapy (CBT)

-While your actual pain may not change, cognitive behavioral therapists believe that changing negative thoughts and behaviors can improve the way you cope.
+While your actual pain may not change, cognitive behavioral therapists think that changing negative thoughts and behaviors can improve the way you cope.
 CBT also seeks to change the physical response from your body when it’s under stress.

 You may be asked to keep a journal of your thoughts and feelings that occur when you have pain so that the therapist can help you foster life skills and coping mechanisms.